 Yes – depending on your age.
-Boat operators who were born after September 1st 1993 are required to obtain a Texas Boater Education Card, commonly called a boating license, to legally operate:
+Boat operators who were born on or after September 1st 1993 are required to obtain a Texas Boater Education Card, commonly called a boating license, to legally operate:

 - A motorized boat of 15 hp or more

 - A wind-powered sailboat greater than 14 feet in length

 Boaters who are caught operating without their Boater Education Card can be fined up to $500.

 You can get your Texas Boater Education Card online at BoatSmartExam.com.
 The course takes about 3 hours to complete, and is animated, narrated, and illustrated, making it perfect for boaters of all ages.

 Once you’ve completed the State-approved online course, and passed the final exam, you’ll be issued a temporary certificate, which you can use to go boating legally right away.
 Certified boaters will then be able to download their permanent Boater Education Card from the Texas Parks and Wildlife Department.
 Once you’ve completed the course and test, your permanent card is typically available for downloading within 7-10 business days.